azusachino/doraemon-box/takekoputaa/README.md

 # Takekoputaa

-Takekoputaa, takes you to whereever you want to go.
+Takekoputaa, takes you to wherever you want to go.